dylanjcurran/Ping-Pong/README.md

 # Ping-Pong

 A simple JavaFX Ping-Pong game.
-This repository was mainly a test for java code.
+This repository is mainly a test for Java code.

 ## Use (MacOS)